DataDog/hiring-engineers/answers-updated.md

 ```

-After updating any code file inside the Vagrant Agent, logout of the Vagrant and restart the Agent using the following commands:
+After updating any code file inside the Vagrant Agent, logout of the Vagrant and restart the Agent:
 ```logout```
 ```vagrant reload```